Fair Value Measurement

 |Fair Value Measurement||

-The Company estimated the fair value of its assets in performing its goodwill impairment analysis in the first quarter of 2020.
+The Company estimated the fair value of its assets in performing its goodwill impairment analysis.
 The Company utilized a combination of approaches to discounted cash flow approach, comparable company method and the market value approach.
-The Company used a weighted-average cost of capital of 18.0% as of March 31, 2020, which is based on significant inputs not observable in the market, and thus represents a Level 3 measurement within the fair value hierarchy.
+The Company used a weighted-average cost of capital of 10.0% and 18.0% as of December 31, 2019 and March 31, 2020, respectively, which were based on significant inputs not observable in the market, and thus represents a Level 3 measurement within the fair value hierarchy.

 Property and equipment

 The Company estimated the undiscounted future cash flow projections to assess its property and equipment for impairment.
 The carrying values of certain fresh water permanent buried pipelines and equipment and fresh water surface pipelines and equipment were deemed not recoverable.
 As a result, the carrying values have been reduced to the estimated fair values, which are based on discounted future cash flows using assumptions as to revenues, costs and a discount rate typical of third-party market participants of 19.0% as of March 31, 2020, which is a Level 3 fair value measurement within the fair value hierarchy.